Lung Cancer Treatment

 FAQs About Lung Cancer Treatment

 Yes.
-It may be possible for you to beat lung cancer with treatment, no matter your diagnosis.
-A 2020 study from the journal Frontiers in Oncology noted that some patients with stage 4 NSCLC lived for 10 years.
-Some may live even longer with proper medical treatment.
+It may be possible for you to survive lung cancer with treatment, no matter your diagnosis.

-Yale Medicine notes that surgery is the preferred treatment for patients with NSCLC that hasn’t spread very far.
-Patients with SCLC are usually treated with chemotherapy and radiation, not surgery.
+For example, Yale Medicine notes that surgery is the best treatment for patients with NSCLC that hasn’t spread very far.
+Patients with SCLC are usually treated with chemotherapy and radiation.

 Asbestos lung cancer is sometimes confused with mesothelioma, another asbestos-caused cancer that affects the linings of major organs.

 Mesothelioma and asbestos lung cancer require different treatments.
-It’s important to get correctly diagnosed so you aren’t given the wrong treatments.
+It’s important to get correctly diagnosed so you get properly treated.

 The stages of lung cancer can greatly affect the types of treatment you receive.

-Early-stage lung cancer is much easier to treat since it is contained to your lung.
+Early-stage lung cancer is much easier to treat since it is contained in one area of your lung.
 This means doctors can often remove the tumors with surgery or destroy them with chemotherapy and radiation.

 Doctors can recommend lung cancer treatments by stage after confirming your diagnosis.